I was startled to read a research study recently week on the “crumbling bones of America.”

 - Throw the Fosamax away.
 Read the side effects report.
 It will terrify you.

-- Get dry Sea Vegetables from the health food store or online from Maine Coast Sea Vegetables.
+- Get dry Sea Vegetables from the health food store or online from The Seaweed Man.
 These are a smorgasbord of minerals and bone healthy compounds.